Update: January 28, 2021

 Digital submissions of development permit and building permit applications will be processed, although additional delays may result.
 Digital forms available here.

-As of January 6, the province as a whole is in the "orange state."
-We will only conduct mandatory inspections (foundation, framing, ICF pre-pour, fire-rated assemblies, final inspections) or inspections required as a result of an enforcement or defect arising from a previous inspection.
+Our zone, and the York County zone we also serve, are currently in "orange" state.
+At this time, we will only conduct mandatory inspections (foundation, framing, ICF pre-pour, fire-rated assemblies, final inspections) or inspections required as a result of an enforcement or defect arising from a previous inspection.
 During this time, we will make every effort to avoid contact with contractors, usually by ensuring inspections occur during breaks when workers are not actively on-site.

 Prior to an inspection, we will require a declaration from the homeowner and/or general contractor that none of the individuals on-site are exhibiting Covid-19 symptoms.
 Additionally, for your protection, our inspectors are required to have a temperature check prior to leaving for a job-site.
 We are also mandating our inspectors use masks if social distancing is not possible, and engage in appropriate hand-washing or sanitizing practices.